 If you need assistance while placing your online order, please contact PreCheck at StudentCheck@PreCheck.com.
 If you need additional assistance, contact the GSU Office of Field Placements, College of Education & Human Development building, Suite 300 or email firstname.lastname@example.org.

-** If you are required to be placed in a Day Care facility for your program, you will be required to complete a criminal background check through DECAL at an additional charge.
-Please follow the step-by step instructions located at their website when completing this check**
+If you are required to be placed in a Day Care facility for your program, you will be required to complete a criminal background check through DECAL at an additional charge.
+Please follow the instructions located HERE

 Ordering Your Background Check

 If you’re ordering your background check through StudentCheck

 Undergraduate students, Please choose the option from the drop down menu: Georgia State University-Education-Undergraduates – click here.
 Students in the B.I.S. degree, choose “General” under program.

 Graduate students, Please choose from the drop down menu: Georgia State University – Education-Graduates – click here.